nathanfdev/deskpro/README.txt

   | - 7.
 Schedule a cron task to run /cron.php every minute

 USING WINDOWS?
   | - 7.
+If you are using IIS, check you have URL Rewrite installed: http://www.iis.net/downloads/microsoft/url-rewrite or delete web.config
+  | - 8.
 Run /schedule.bat to create a scheduled task that runs cron.php every minute

 Done!